How to Develop a Payment Gateway: Cost, Architecture & 8-Step Guide (2026)

 What Is a Payment Gateway and Why Does It Matter?

-How a Payment Gateway Transaction Works: Step by Step
+How a Payment Gateway Transaction Works

 2. The gateway encrypts the data using TLS/SSL and tokenizes card information